-If a security vulnerability such as a hole exists in a supervisor, a user can almost seamlessly hop over from one VM to the other.
+If a security vulnerability such as a hole exists in a supervisor, a user can almost seamlessly hop over from one VM to another.
 Unauthorized users from a different VM can then manipulate or steal valuable information.

 TRADITIONAL SECURITY APPROACHES TO VIRTUALIZATION

 Some security personnel imposes traffic between the standard system firewalls and VMS to monitor log traffics and send feedback back to VMs.
 Virtualization being a new technology, firewalls do not provide a well-tailored infrastructure to accommodate security-related issues.
 Firewalls came way earlier before virtualization was incorporated and adopted within data centers and enterprises.
-The pre-installed management systems cannot, therefore, handle current security threats to virtualization as they seem complex for the system.
-Such setbacks can lead to deployment of manual administrations which comes along with errors due to human factors.
+Therefore, the pre-installed management systems cannot handle current security threats to virtualization as they seem complex for the system.
+Such setbacks can lead to the deployment of manual administrations, which comes along with errors due to the human factor.

 Reducing the number of VMs assigned to physical NICs/per Host

-this method reduces the number of VMs to be placed on a host as well as assigns a physical NIC to every VM.
+this method reduces the number of VMs to be placed on a host and assigns a physical NIC to every VM.
 This is one of the most efficient means to secure the firm though it does not allow the organization to enjoy ROI related to virtualization and other cost benefits.

 Detection of Network-Based Intrusions

 When there is multiple VMs residing on a host, the devices do not work well.
 This is mainly because the IPS/IDS systems cannot efficiently monitor the network traffic between the VMs.
 Data can also not be accessed when the application is moved.